 Finally, have you noticed after you search for something and then go to Facebook, ads for that product magically appear in your feed and off to the side?
 This is one more example of advertisers getting to you.

-While all of the above contributes to Facebook stealing your money, there is one more reason and it’s the biggest one of all.
+While all of the above contributes to Facebook stealing your money, there is another reason and it’s even bigger.

 The Need To Fit In